 Basic literacy and numeracy skills are fundamental for a child’s success in school.
 Literacy skills include letter recognition, phonics, and reading comprehension, while numeracy skills involve understanding numbers, counting, and basic mathematical operations.

 The development of these skills is crucial before starting school, as they form the foundation for further learning.
-According to a study conducted by the National Center for Education Statistics, children who enter school with strong literacy and numeracy skills tend to have higher academic achievements in later grades.
+According to a study published in the Euroasia Journal of Mathematics, Science, and Technology Education, children who enter school with strong literacy and numeracy skills tend to have higher academic achievements in later grades.